Do not come too close, my child, to the water’s edge,

 Come back my little one to the safety of our hedge.

 Do not suffer the undertow of her fatal grasp,

 The harsh sea-mother and her tumescent clasp;

-For she is deadly to all flesh and blood,
+For she is deadly to all flesh, her waves clashing;

-her hidden life of ill-will below this dark flood.
+her hidden life of ill-will bends below this dark flood.

-She will not let go of you, nor let your sweet life
+She will not let go of you, my child, nor let your sweet life

-Where the old one moans in agony of sun and moon.
+Where old ones moans in agony of sun and moon.

 Come back, come back my little one from the dark and lonely foam,

 Seek not the wisdom of the moaning world, the sea-infested mother down below!